mkhodak/offconvex.github.io/_posts/compressed_sensing.md

 To make this intuition a bit more formal, we use a result of [Donoho & Tanner](http://www.pnas.org/content/pnas/102/27/9446.full.pdf) to prove that words in a document can be recovered from the sum of word vectors if and only if there is a hyperplane containing the vectors for words in the document with the vectors for all other words on one side of it.
 Since co-occurring words will have similar embeddings, it would make it easier to find such a hyperplane separating words in a text document from the rest of the words and hence would ensure good recovery.
 However, this still does not provably explain good recovery using pretrained embeddings, and even such a result would not necessarily imply good performance on classification tasks, as current compressed learning results depend on RIP and not sparse recovery.
-Perhaps assuming a generative model for text, like the RankWalk model discussed in [an earlier post](https://www.offconvex.org/2016/02/14/word-embeddings-2/), could help us formally prove these statements.
+Perhaps assuming a generative model for text, like the RandWalk model discussed in [an earlier post](https://www.offconvex.org/2016/02/14/word-embeddings-2/), could help us formally prove these statements.

 ## Discussion